 Updated: May 22, 2019

-Mesh implants can fail in numerous different ways, and each failure can have its own set of symptoms.
-Many hernia mesh symptoms can be vague, so it’s important that patients recovering from hernia repair surgery check in with their doctors any time there is pain, discomfort, or sustained illness after the procedure.
+Surgical mesh implants can fail in numerous ways, and each failure can have its own set of symptoms.
+Many hernia mesh rejection symptoms and side effects can be vague, so it’s important that patients recovering from hernia surgeries check in with their doctors any time there is lasting hernia mesh pain, discomfort, or sustained illness after hernia repair surgery following an inguinal hernia or other injury.

 The surgical mesh used in hernia repair surgeries is no stranger to legal woes.
 In fact, numerous recalls dating back to the early 2000s have been issued for a variety of hernia mesh products, and more than 3,000 related lawsuits have appeared in federal court systems.